sahiliamsso/docs/source/admin-guide/saml.md

 # SAML
+## Overview
+SAML is an XML-based, open-standard data format for exchanging authentication and authorization data between an identity provider (like the Gluu Server) and a service provider (like Salesforce, O365, etc.).
+SAML is stable and well supported at many of the Internet's largest providers.
+However, the last major release of SAML was in 2005!
+Therefore it is important to understand when to use SAML and when to use a newer protocol like OpenID Connect to achieve your identity goals.

+In short, refer to these three considerations to determine if you should use SAML:

+- If you have an application that already supports SAML–use SAML!
+- If you have a mobile application, use OpenID Connect.
+- If you are writing a new application, use OpenID Connect.

+If you are continuing with this SAML documentation it is presumed that your use case aligns with number one above.
+If not, we recommend that you review the [OpenID Connect](./openid-connect.md) portion of the Gluu Server docs.

 ## Outbound SAML
 Outbound SAML can also be called SP-initiated Single Sign-On (SSO) or traditional SAML.
 In an outbound SAML transaction a website or application (SP)